 The true humble answer to gratitude and/or praise is a sincere “You’re welcome” or “Thank you.”
 After the simple courtesy, if the person isn’t a believer, by all means, take the opportunity to tell them about the hope within you, if God leads.

-Brothers and sisters, whatever weakness we are struggling with today, telling ourselves we can’t overcome it, God is holding out his hand to us, and saying to stop thinking so lowly of ourselves.
-Confess your weakness to God, accept the affirmation and encouragement he offers, and let him exalt you from the low position of guilty sinner to the saint on high that you are in Christ by grace.
+Brothers and sisters, whatever weakness we are struggling with today, telling ourselves we can’t overcome it, God is holding out his hand to us and saying to stop thinking so lowly of ourselves.
+Confess your weakness to God, accept his affirmation and encouragement, and let him exalt you from the low position of ashamed sinner to the saint you are in Christ by grace.

 Lord, forgive us for thinking too lowly of ourselves.
 Help us to stop seeing ourselves through the darkness of the failures, flaws, and mistakes of the past and present.
 Help us to focus on the good work you are doing in us and to believe that is who we truly are and who we can become with your spirit of power, love, and self control/sound mind in us.
 In Jesus name we pray, amen.